Build an Amazing Appointments Website

 Appointments+ is perfect for any individual, business or group that needs to schedule time, such as:

 It’s also packed with more than 30 custom appointment features that rival even the most sophisticated booking platforms:

-In this tutorial I’m going to create an appointments website where scruffy-haired visitors can jump online to book a time to have their hair cut and styled at my salon, Curl Up and Dye.
+In this tutorial, I’m going to create an appointments website where scruffy-haired visitors can jump online to book a time to have their hair cut and styled at my salon, Curl Up and Dye.

 1. Install the Appointments+ Plugin

-You download Appointments+ here.
+You can download Appointments+ here.